Maui Now : Maui Weather Forecast for February 25, 2021

 Lanai City

-Today: Isolated showers after 11am.
-Mostly sunny, with a high near 73.
-North northeast wind 7 to 13 mph.
-Chance of precipitation is 20%.
+This Afternoon: Scattered showers.
+Partly sunny, with a high near 73.
+North northeast wind 7 to 10 mph.
+Chance of precipitation is 30%.
+New precipitation amounts of less than a tenth of an inch possible.

 Tonight: Partly cloudy, with a low around 62.
 Breezy, with a northeast wind 9 to 16 mph, with gusts as high as 22 mph.